retorquere/zotero-deb/README.md

 # Packaged version of Zotero and Juris-M.

+This repository contains packaged versions of [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) for debian-based linux systems, along with the script used to build them.

-These packages are "fat installers" -- the debs include the Zotero/Juris-M binaries, as built by Zotero/Juris-M themselves.
+The packages are "fat installers" -- the debs include the Zotero/Juris-M binaries, as built by Zotero/Juris-M themselves.

+## Installing Zotero / Juris-M

 One-time installation of the repo:

 If you have `wget` installed: